damienlethiec/after-le-wagon/README.md

 ### Focus on front-end

 1. Improve your CSS skills
 2. Learn a trendy JS library (React or Vue.js for example).
-Good resources include Wes Bos stuffs or EggHead tutorial.
-I personnaly have a EggHead subscription as it allows to quickly get introduced to new topics before going deeper by yourself if it catches your interest.
+One of the best website for updated lessons is [egghead](https://egghead.io/).
+I do personnaly have a subscription as it allows to quickly get introduced to new topics before going deeper by yourself if it catches your interest (it's sometimes written directly by the founders too) !

 ### Become a mobile developer